-Tracks not containing all required media components for at least one preselection shall have the track_in_movie flag set to ‘0’ in their Track Header Boxes.
+Tracks containing a PreselectionGroupBox and not containing all required sub tracks for at least one preselection shall have the track_in_movie flag set to ‘0’ in their Track Header Boxes.
 This prevents players not understanding the Preselection Box from playing the track resulting in an incomplete experience.
 NOTE 2: It is good practice to have one track with track_in_movie flag set to one.
 This implies that this track provides at least one complete experience.

+Ed.
+Note: Consider use case implications/constraints of the above.

 8.3.4.4.3.2 Syntax

-aligned(8) class PreselectionGroupBox extends TrackGroupTypeBox('pres') { if (flags & 1) { unsigned int(8) selectionPriority=1 } PreselectionInformationBox() PreselectionProcessingBox() }
+aligned(8) class PreselectionGroupBox extends TrackGroupTypeBox('pres', 0, flags) { if (flags & 1) { unsigned int(8) selection_priority=1; } PreselectionInformationBox presel_info; PreselectionProcessingBox presel_processing; }

 8.3.4.4.3.3 Semantics

 selection_priority is an integer that declares the priority of the preselection in cases where no other differentiation such as through the media language is possible.
 A lower number indicates a higher priority.

+presel_info is an instance of the PreselectionInformationBox(), providing information that describes the preselection.

+presel_processing is an instance of the PreselectionProcessingBox(), providing information needed for processing the preselection.

 8.3.4.4.4 Preselection information box